Follow us on social

 Schnitger said that media reports covering the geofencing campaign have been “sensationalized” and pointed out that it’s a common marketing tool; “It is not sending information back to a foreign entity; it's a way to deliver ads…This is a 1-way ad push using marketing tools that have been in place for over 10 years.”
 Iorio explained that while it is commonplace, the technique is “incredibly invasive.”

 “The fact it has become so common and that foreign governments are now using it for targeted, precise influence campaigns shows how much we need regulation to stamp down on the practice.
-It is so invasive and has national security implications,” she said.
+Today, it's the Israeli government looking to curry favor among Christians, but tomorrow it could be a foreign adversary looking to foment discord in a specific US city, and that has broad national security implications.” she added.

 Some members of the communities listed as potential targets of Israel’s geofencing campaign share these concerns about Israel using this marketing technique.